Simpsonville Remarks of

 The morning following the fierce conflict, the wounded and captured soldiers of the 5th and 6th USCC were summarily executed at point-blank range by renegade Confederate troops.
 News accounts of the day reported between 50 and 150 men were massacred.

 I contrasted the two conflicting accounts of the massacre on my web site, but was not satisfied by the authorsí research or conclusions.
-One concluded no more that 12 were murdered, while the other found it was closer to 50.
+One concluded that no more that 12 were murdered, while the other found it was closer to 50.
 I was determined to find out how many and who were the men murdered on that hill 135 years ago.
-Thorough research and analysis enabled we determined the names of the between 46 men that were missing after the battle and never accounted for again.
+Through extensive research and analysis, we determined the names of 46 men who were missing after the battle and never accounted for again.
 These are the men who are presumed to have been murdered and whose bodies were dumped in a mass grave.